-As discussed in Section 2, our model of discrete games with incomplete information may admit multiple BNE in general.
-The preceding sections maintained the assumption that choices under each state are generated by a single BNE in the data-generating process (A2).
-We now show how to extend our identification and estimation strategies to allow for multiple BNE.
+As discussed in Section 2, the model may admit multiple BNE in general.
+Preceding sections maintained the assumption that choices under each state are generated by a single BNE in the data-generating process (A2).
+This section shows how to extend our identification and estimation strategies to allow for multiple BNE in some states.